-We could look at motivational theory, our needs that determine our hour by hour, our day to day to day priorities.
+We could look at motivational theory, our needs that determine our hour by hour, our day to day priorities.
 If security, survival and acceptance would in any way become uncertain then focusing on meeting these needs may take priority.
 But how often is such jeopardy a reality?
-If we have a hope, a dream, an ambition or a goal that requires time and effort outside of our engrained habits then 3 things will be our downfall, these are:
+If we have a hope, a dream, an ambition or a goal that requires time and effort outside of our engrained habits then 3 factors will be our downfall, these are:

 Distractions are plentiful when we set out on a road to achievement.
 Some distractions cannot and should not be avoided.
 For example distractions that would mean neglecting or discarding a higher value, a responsibility.
 Take for example the story Jesus gave when someone asked, who is my neighbour?
 A man who has been attacked and robbed lies by the side of the road, do we ignore him or go to his aid, no matter what may be our reason for being on that road?